 Past Success Stories

-Although past performance is no guarantee of future results, looking backward at Mr. Loewenstein’s “track record” can give insight into the type of results he is able to get.
-Part of his success is due to 30+ years of experience in criminal law in Southern California and his familiarity with the courts, judges, deputy district attorneys, and fellow defense lawyers.
-Another important piece of this puzzle is Mr. Loewenstein’s extensive knowledge of resources available to support the alternative sentences he often advocates.
-And, of course, there is no substitute for his plain old fashioned hard work and diligent and meticulous preparation.
+Although past performance is no guarantee of future results, looking backward at Ms. Garcia’s “track record” can give insight into the type of results she is able to get.
+Part of her success is due to 30+ years of experience in criminal law in Southern California and her familiarity with the courts, judges, deputy district attorneys, and fellow defense lawyers.
+Another important piece of this puzzle is Ms. Garcia’s extensive knowledge of resources available to support the alternative sentences she often advocates.
+And, of course, there is no substitute for her plain old fashioned hard work and diligent and meticulous preparation.

 What does all this mean?
-The simple fact that Mr. Loewenstein isn’t afraid to take a case to trial, not to mention that those trials frequently result in not guilty verdicts, often results in the DA’s thinking twice before proceeding.
+The simple fact that Ms. Garcia isn’t afraid to take a case to trial, not to mention that those trials frequently result in not guilty verdicts, often results in the DA’s thinking twice before proceeding.
 This can and often does generate more favorable settlements so that trial can be avoided.

-It is Mr. Loewenstein’s goal to resolve each case as successfully as possible.
-The following are examples of dispositions in some of his cases.
+It is Ms. Garcia’s goal to resolve each case as successfully as possible.
+The following are examples of dispositions in some of her cases.

 The maximum penalty: 1 year in jail